Browse our frequently asked questions and let us inform, help and guide you through all things Alternative Flooring.

 We understand that every situation is different and our Product Care Tips may not cover all eventualities.
 Therefore if you have an urgent question relating to the care and cleaning of your sisal, coir, jute, seagrass, wool or synthetic carpet, please speak to the experts at WoolSafe on 01943 850 817 or an email to [email protected], they will be more than happy to help.

 It's best to use a professional fitter for both home and commercial fitting.
 Using a recommended underlay is also a good idea.
 Leave your natural flooring to acclimatise for at least 48 hours before fitting; this can be loosely rolled as long your new flooring has been un-wrapped and the air can flow around and through it.
 See our Installation Tips here.

-Attempting to join or seam a flatweave wool flooring, such as our Wool Iconic or Wool Herringbone, is not recommended.
+Attempting to join or seam a flatweave wool flooring, such as our Wool Iconic, Wool Herringbone or Wool Hygge, is not recommended.
 Where possible we would suggest only installing as a single width.